 Sometimes, you don’t appreciate the present until you look back and see how bad things were.
 So, let’s hop on that train of thought and see what it was like then and what it’s like now.

-What the Credit Card World Used to Be Like Before the CARD Act
+What Credit Card Issuers Could Do Before the CARD Act.

 I’ve been in the credit industry for a long time, so I remember how crazy and unregulated the credit card business used to be.